I am SO excited to share these waffles with you guys! Stoked. You know why? Because they are amazing. Potentially the best I’ve ever made. Woot!

 All those natural sugars lend to this being a rather sticky batter, so there is a half cup of margarine in this recipe as well.
 BUT, it makes a ton of waffles, and if you use lactose-free margarine (like I did!) then you’ve got yourself a totally vegan recipe here.
 Cholesterol free, too!
 But don’t let that discourage you – these are fantastic.

 We used sweet potato puree the first time, and pumpkin puree the next.
 They are similar, but ever so slightly different in terms of flavor and texture.
+We’ve used sweet potato puree before, with our blondies and brownies, but we love pumpkin just as much.
 I can’t decide which ones I like better!

 Pumpkin may be easier to find in the grocery store (especially if you start with a canned puree), so if that’s all they’ve got, then go for it.
 BUT, if you can find the sweet potato version or have the time to make your own from scratch, then I encourage you to try it.
 Don’t be scared!